Bounding the approach to oligarchy in a variant of the yard-sale model: Results of asymptotic analysis

 To regularize the modified YSM, we introduce a deterministic taxation and redistribution term that reverts the population to the mean wealth.
 This scheme can be viewed in two equivalent ways: \begin{itemize} \item As an exogenous force that collects the same fraction of each agent's wealth, pools the total, and redistributes the total equally amongst the agents; or \item As a partial divorce model so that in addition to each stochastic transaction between agents there is also a deterministic exchange towards their pairwise mean wealth. \end{itemize} These two perspectives yield the same continuum equation of motion.

 The binary transaction for the modified YSM with redistribution is where $\chi\in[0,\frac{1}{2})$ and the other definitions and parameters from \cref{eq:mysmMicroTransact} and \cref{eq:mysmMicroKernel} carry over.
+This is no longer a martingale-like process.

-The associated equation of motion for the agent density in wealth-space is where $\kappa$ is as before.\footnote{Starting from \cref{eq:mysmr}, both $\gamma$ and $\chi$ lose their initial restrictions imposed from the binary transactions and we demand only their non-negativitity.}
+The associated equation of motion for the agent density in wealth-space is where $\kappa$ is as before.\footnote{Starting from \cref{eq:mysmr}, both $\gamma$ and $\chi$ lose their initial restrictions imposed from the binary transactions and we demand only their non-negativitity.} The second term on the left hand side is the same diffusion term from \cref{sec:mysm}; this arose from a mean-field assumption that produces the integration against the density.
+The first term is a deterministic drift term that forces the density to revert to the mean of the initial condition, which we have taken to always be unity.
+In this way the drift can be viewed as the deterministic part of an Ornstein-Uhlenbeck process.
+The first-order drift coefficient is easily seen to be the time-infinitesimal expected change in wealth of an agent at wealth $w$, where the expectation is taken over both the outcomes of $\eta$ and possible transaction partners.

+If $\gamma = 0$ then the stochastic transactions would stop occurring and the deterministic redistribution would occur with rate $\chi$ forcing the density to concentrate on the mean.
+The case of $\gamma = 0$ and $\chi>0$ corresponds to a minimization of the potential energy functional in the long time limit.

 In this section, we closely follow the procedure of asymptotic analysis laid out in \cite{BMB2017}.
 In what follows, $\rho_\infty(w)$ is the asymptotic state of \cref{eq:mysmr} for which the time derivative is set to zero and the ODE is studied.
+The asymptotic state $\rho_\infty(w)$ may be interpreted as the distribution of wealth such that transactions still occur across the entire population and in the finite-agent model each agent would still experience changes in their own wealth, but the population-wide statistics no longer change.
+That is to say, as individual fortunes change, any sampling and measurement procedure would yield the same outcome once the population has arrived at the invariant measure.

+Let us emphasize that the reason for comparing $\rho_\infty$ of the redistributive versions of the modified \ysm{} and classical \ysm{} is that the previous work of \cite{MR3872473} had success with fitting the steady-states to empirical data.

+The details of the analysis are in \cref{sec:asymptoticsDet}.
+At $w\ll 1$, where $c_0>0$.
+This small $w$ behavior has the same characteristic shape as the classic \ysm{} with redistribution \cite{BMB2017}.